The messy racial politics of the Super Bowl halftime show

 But as a Puerto Rican kid, I felt an unexpected source of pride seeing what I thought would simply be American flag garb then turn into a Puerto Rican flag.
 I got off the couch and shouted “aye!”
 I hadn’t seen anything like that before, let alone during halftime of the Super Bowl.

 JA: That moment shook me too.
 Just seeing the flag on this stage during this time when the Puerto Rican diaspora is going through hell did bring me a sense of pride at first.
 But then I realized she placed an American flag on top of a Puerto Rican flag—a bit of maybe unintended colonial symbolism.
 Maybe JLo’s intentions were in the right place— this “Puerto Ricans are US citizens, too” argument certainly isn’t unique to her.
-But I couldn’t ignore the fact that for many Latinx, specifically for Puerto Ricans, the American flag is not a symbol of unity and freedom, but one of violence and occupation.
+But I couldn’t ignore the fact that for many Latinxs, specifically for Puerto Ricans, the American flag is not a symbol of unity and freedom, but one of violence and occupation.

 CS: To what you were saying, Eddie, I think that is really important context to think about what other artists have done with this recent “climate” by comparison.
 I mean, certainly compared to Lady Gaga, this year’s performance had a lot more to say.